kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 ## Step 06

 You are done with the changes to the MainForm in terms of the User Interface Elements.
-Now let's add a little bit of code to the application and **Run** the application to see eveything is working properly.
+Now let's add a little bit of code to the application and **Run** the application to see everything is working properly.

 Let's add code to close the application when you click on the *Close* `Button`. **Double Click** on the *Close* `Button` and you will be take to the *MainForm.cs* code View.
 This is the **Code Behind** file mentioned earlier.
 You can see that you are inside a method called `btnClose_Click`